 A nice thing about digital radiographs is the image quality.
 Not only are better images obtained due to the immediate feedback that is received, but digital technology produces a much clearer, more detailed image.

 Digital radiographs can be emailed or saved to a disk and given to you as part of your personal medical records for your horse.
-Images can also be shared quickly via email to specialists when a second opinion is desired.
+Images can also be shared quickly via email to

 Equine Lameness Evaluation